Bob Woodward's 'Fear' is the fastest selling book since 'Go Set a Watchman'

 Three books are still ahead of "Fear:" No. 3 is the motivational tome "Girl, Wash Your Face."
 No. 2 is the "Last Week Tonight" parody of a children's book about the Pence family bunny.
 And No. 1 is "Fire and Fury."

 In response to the rush of pre-orders, Simon & Schuster ordered hundreds of thousands of extra copies.
 On Monday the company said "we have reprinted six times for a total of seven to meet extraordinary demand -- that will put one million books in print before we've even gone on sale."
+But on Wednesday, the publisher said it ordered a ninth printing, which brings the total number of hard copies in print to 1,150,000.

 The book is selling well outside the US, as well.
 It's also No. 1 on online charts in Canada, the UK and Germany.
 Simon & Schuster said that foreign rights to the book have been sold in 16 countries.